okeeffed/cheat-sheets/Ruby-Code-Guide.md

 puts "Hello #{name}!"
 ```

-***
+---

 ## THRUBY-2: Ruby Strings

-__What are Strings?__
+**What are Strings?**

-- Using double quotes when creating a string will cause variables in the string to be interpolated.
+*   Using double quotes when creating a string will cause variables in the string to be interpolated.

 ```ruby
 # this will all print out as is